 According to a psychology study, it takes 66 days to build a habit.
 So, don’t beat yourself up to make these happen in a short period.
 Start by implementing small changes to your schedules and increase your efforts as you progress.

-I hope these tips were helpful for you.
+I hope these tips were helpful to you.
 Do let me know if you try any of these.

 You can reach out to me on my social media platforms anytime.